insilica/gdc-spark-gitbook/examples/hypothesis_generation/borg.md

 ######GDCTable

 ## Building The Table
-  co.insilica.gdcSpark provides the `CaseFileEntityBuilder` for building a table of case-file-aliquots.
-We document our progress through this example in excerpts from [bitbucket.BORGTest]({provide link to bitbucket BORG test|todo}).
-Below the builder collects rna-seq data for patients with colorectal cancer:
+  In this section we present code that shows each part of the GDCTable building process.
+[A bitbucket repository]({provide link to bitbucket BORG test|todo}) stores the test file we present here.
+Before we get started lets set up the test:
 ```scala
 import co.insilica.functional._ //provides implicit |> function on all objects